mratsim/weave/README.md

 Worker threads are tuned to maximize throughput of computational **tasks**.

 - `spawn fnCall(args)` which spawns a function that may run on another thread and gives you an awaitable `Flowvar` handle.
-- `newPledge`, `fulfill` and `spawnDelayed` (experimental) to delay a task until some dependencies are met.
+- `newFlowEvent`, `trigger`, `spawnOnEvent` and `spawnOnEvents` (experimental) to delay a task until some dependencies are met.
 This allows expressing precise data dependencies and producer-consumer relationships.
 - `sync(Flowvar)` will await a Flowvar and block until you receive a result.
 - `isReady(Flowvar)` will check if `sync` will actually block or return the result immediately.